pravega/pravega/documentation/src/docs/beginner_dev_guide.md

 ```
 The above snippet creates an Event Writer and writes an event into the Pravega stream.
 Note that `writeEvent()` returns a `CompletableFuture`, which can be captured for use or will be resolved when calling `flush()` or `close()`, and, if destined for the same segment, the futures write in the order `writeEvent()` is called.

 When instantiating the EventStreamWriter above, we passed in a [UTF8StringSerializer](https://github.com/pravega/pravega/blob/master/client/src/main/java/io/pravega/client/stream/impl/UTF8StringSerializer.java) instance.
-Pravega uses a [Serializer](https://pravega.io/docs/latest/javadoc/clients/io/pravega/client/stream/Serializer.html) interface in its writers and readers to simplify the act of writing and reading an object’s bytes to and from Streams.
+Pravega uses a [Serializer](https://pravega.io/docs/latest/javadoc/clients/io/pravega/client/stream/Serializer.html) interface in its writers and readers to simplify the act of writing and reading an object's bytes to and from Streams.
 The [JavaSerializer](https://github.com/pravega/pravega/blob/master/client/src/main/java/io/pravega/client/stream/impl/JavaSerializer.java) can handle any `Serializable` object.

 ## 4.3 Create a Pravega Event Reader and read the event back from the stream

-Readers are associated with Reader Groups, which track the Readers’ progress and allow more than one Reader to coordinate over which segments they’ll read.
+Readers are associated with Reader Groups, which track the Readers' progress and allow more than one Reader to coordinate over which segments they'll read.
 A [ReaderGroupManager](https://pravega.io/docs/latest/javadoc/clients/io/pravega/client/admin/ReaderGroupManager.html) is used to create a new reader group on the Pravega Stream.